fyngyrz/aa_macro/users-guide.md

 There are two exceptions to this rule.
 The first is any definition of a `[style]`, and the second is `[repeat]`.
-In both cases, processing the content of these built-ins is deferred until they are encountered left-to-right.
-This allows their effects to vary based on subsequent events in the processing stream.
+In both cases, processing the content of these built-ins is deferred.
+This allows their effects to vary based on subsequent events in the processing stream, rather than the conditions that obtain at the time of style definition, or in the case of repeat, at the time of the first repeat.

 If you want a style to process immediately for later use in that precise form, then the best way to go about that is to use the style immediately,